haian1910/FLUX.1-dev_modal_text2image/README.md

-# Update 31/8/2025
-Adding 3 more models for the tradeoff between quality and speed, can support multi-models rather than only one FLUX-dev model

 # 🎨 Multi-Model Image Generation App

 A simple image generation system with multiple AI models, featuring a FastAPI backend on Modal and a Streamlit frontend.